czerwinm/ai-craft-be-java/src/docs/architecture-and-patterns.md

 - All state changes are visible through emitted events
 - Validations and business rules are enforced inside aggregate
 - Aggregate identifier (ID) is unique in the entire system
-- Aggregate should have a constructor accepting all fields except events field
+- Aggregate should have a constructor accepting all fields (use @AllArgsConstructor from Lombok)
 - Aggregate functionality is always exposed through Service (Primary Port), which manages aggregate lifecycle:
     - obtains existing instances from repository,
     - creates new aggregate instance in appropriate business situations